a5jiao/roboadvisor/README.md

 # roboadvisor
 Welcome to the official repository for the winning code of the CFM 101 Team Competition! 🏆

-This repository contains the original code with added modifications and enhancements to the portfolio optimization processes.
+This repository contains the original code with added modifications and enhancements to the portfolio optimization processes, created by myself.

 Article can be read here: https://uwaterloo.ca/computing-financial-management/news/cfm-101-team-competition-winners-2024